ZouYouShun/typescript-start/README.md

 ## Coding tool

 You can add the extensions, that will make your vscode more useful and work more effective.

+In the extension search box typing: `@recommended` and that will show add recommended extension.

 ```json
 {
   "recommendations": [